Surgery at Northern Health

 Download and follow the guideline below, to get you in the best possible shape for surgery and recovery.

-- Before, During and After Hip and Knee Replacement Surgery
+- Before, During and After Hip and Knee Replacement Surgery (Remember to bring the guide with you to the hospital.)

 Note: If there is a difference between this guide and instructions from your surgeon, family doctor or orthopedic team, follow the instructions specified by your surgeon/doctor/team.